Pat Foote: Achievements, awards and decorations

 Foote had many notable achievements during her career.
 She became the first female public relations officer in Vietnam in 1967.
 In 1979 she became the first female faculty member of the United States Army War School.
 Foote was also the first female brigade commander in Europe, and became the first female inspector general in the Army in 1986.
-When Foote was promoted to brigadier general in 1986, she became one of only four female generals in the United States Army.
+When Foote was promoted to brigadier general in 1986, she became one of only four female generals in the United States Army at that time.
 She was also the first female commander of Fort Belvoir, Virginia.

-Foote's awards and decorations include the Army Distinguished Service Medal, the Legion of Merit with Oak Leaf Cluster, the Bronze Star Medal, the Meritorious Service Medal with two Oak Leaf Clusters, the Army Commendation Medal with Oak Leaf Cluster, and the Army General Staff Identification Badge.
+Foote's awards and decorations included the Army Distinguished Service Medal, the Legion of Merit with Oak Leaf Cluster, the Bronze Star Medal, the Meritorious Service Medal with two Oak Leaf Clusters, the Army Commendation Medal with Oak Leaf Cluster, and the Army General Staff Identification Badge.
 The German government awarded her the Bundesverdienstkreuz, Erste Klasse, for her service as Command of the 42 Military Police Group, 1983 to 1985.

 Retirement and recall

 Foote retired from active duty on September 1, 1989.
 In December 1996, she was recalled to active duty to serve as Vice Chair of the Secretary of the Army's Senior Review Panel on Sexual Harassment.

 On October 1, 1997, Foote returned to retired status and served as a Consultant to the Office of the Secretary of the Army through July 1998, briefing military leaders and various organizations concerning the Senior Review Panel's report, its findings and its recommendations.
 From 1998 to 2007, she served as president of the Alliance for National Defense, a non-profit organization that supports women in the military.
-She remains an active spokesperson for the Army and other organizations concerning the role of women in the military services.
+She remained an active spokesperson for the Army and other organizations concerning the role of women in the military services.

 From 1994 to 2001 and again from 2010 to 2012, Foote served on the American Battle Monuments Commission.

+Foote died on August 10, 2025, at the age of 95.